 Mario joined Watsi on October 17th, 2016.
 Five years ago, Mario joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Mario's most recent donation traveled 3,400 miles to support Mercy, a hardworking woman from Kenya, to fund life-changing thyroid surgery.
+Mario's most recent donation traveled 5,300 miles to support Thi, a 37-year-old factory worker from Thailand, to fund a hysterectomy to heal her ovarian tumor.

 Mario has funded healthcare for 44 patients in 10 countries.